ceybers/spline36-keyboard/notes/Design.md

 I am a firm believer in vertical 2u keys in monoblock keyboards, as I can instinctively hit the numpad Enter key with my right hand while using the mouse.
 I also find it convenient to be able to just hit the rightmost key with my thumb when my hands are off the keyboard.

-Of course most of this doesn't really apply when using split keyboards, as the mouse or trackball usually goes *inbetween* the halves.
+Of course, most of this doesn't really apply when using split keyboards, as the mouse or trackball usually goes *in-between* the halves.

 Having outer keys could still work for hands-off thumb presses, but they don't really fit in with how I use the keyboard when actively typing.
 I definitely didn't want to use them with my pinkies either - I'm trying to place more of the keyboard work on my thumbs, index and middle fingers.